-We spoke to David Officen, Accountant, Business Coach and Virtual CFO at proCFO in Perth to find out.
+We spoke to David Officen, Accountant, Business Improvement Specialist and Virtual CFO at proCFO to find out.

 What is Two-step Authentication?

-Two-step authentication (2SA) – also known as two-factor or two-step verification and multifactor authentication, is widely used to add a layer of security to your online accounts.
+Two-step authentication (2SA) is also known as two-factor or two-step verification and multifactor authentication.
+And it is widely used to add a layer of security to your online accounts.
 It provides a way of ‘double-checking’ that you’re really the person you’re claiming to be when you log into your online accounts, online banking, email and social media.

 How does Two-step Authentication work?

-Some online services such as accounting software, will automatically prompt you for a second factor when you log in, making it easy to remember.
+Some online services such as accounting software will automatically prompt you for a second factor when you log in.
+Making it easy to remember to do.
 However, many don’t, so you’ll need to activate it yourself.
 You will find the option to switch on 2SA in the security or privacy settings of your online accounts.

-The Google Authentication is a great app used to generate your verification code for various websites and apps right from your phone – making cyber safety simpler.
+Google Authentication is a great app used to generate your verification code for various websites and apps right from your phone.
+Making cyber safety simpler.

 There are three types of authentication:

-• Something you know: A password, PIN, zip code or answer to a question (mother’s maiden name, name of pet, the first street you lived on etc)
+- A thing you know: such as a password, PIN, zip code or answer to a question (mother’s maiden name, name of a pet, the first street you lived on etc)

-• Something you have: A phone, credit card or key fob for verification
+- Something you have: for example, a phone, credit card or key fob for verification

 Need a little help setting this up or want to find out more about our bookkeeping or business growth services?
-Contact proCFO in Perth today.
+Contact proCFO today.